kdwolski/domain-switcher/README.md

 ## Prerequisites

-This extension is made using [Yeoman](https://github.com/yeoman/yeoman) and the [generator-chrome-extension](https://github.com/yeoman/generator-chrome-extension) generator.
+This Chrome extension was created with [Yeoman](https://github.com/yeoman/yeoman) and the [generator-chrome-extension](https://github.com/yeoman/generator-chrome-extension) generator.

 You should have the following installed: